mehedi-sharif/soulspring/content/how-it-works.md

   title: You Are Truly One-of-a-Kind
   subtitle: We specialize in discovering what makes you...you.
   content:
-    title: We are interested in You - understanding the critical aspects of your life helps us in supporting you to achieve your wellness goals.
+    title: We are interested in you - understanding the critical aspects of your life helps us in supporting you to achieve your wellness goals.
     description: 'We begin by understanding the cause rather than focusing on the symptoms.
 Non-invasive diagnostic tests and assessments allow us to look for